 At one time or another, it’s happened to all of us – making a mistake while cooking!

 Maybe you were able to catch and correct it on your own before anyone else noticed.

-Or perhaps you had to swallow your pride and serve the salmon steaks that had taken on a striking resemblance to hockey pucks.
+Or perhaps you had to swallow your pride and serve burnt tuna steaks that had taken on a striking resemblance to hockey pucks.

-Not all of the results of common cooking errors are disastrous – sometimes it’s just a flavor or texture that’s off a bit.
-Or a dish that’s a bit too bland, or oily, or dry…
+Not all of the results of common cooking errors are disastrous – sometimes, it’s just a flavor or texture that’s a little off.
+Or it could be a dish that’s a bit too bland, or oily, or dry.

-Sometimes kitchen botches are just a matter of hand-me-down bad habits, because that’s how dear old Mum did it.
+Other kitchen botches are simply hand-me-down bad habits, because that’s how dear old Mum did it.

 So, if you think some of your culinary efforts are falling a bit short, have a look at the following list to see if you’re making any of these common cooking mistakes.